 What is the Contingency Reserve?

 - If contingency doesn’t arise, then it can be released.
-This is not a free reserve and does not available for part of a distribution to the shareholders.
-The insurance industry commonly creates and uses contingency reserve and insurance business, also risk-based business, and depends on happening or non-happening of a particular event.
+This is not a free reserve and is not available for part of a distribution to the shareholders.
+The insurance industry commonly creates and uses contingency reserve and insurance business, also risk-based business, and depends on the happening or non-happening of a particular event.

 How to Calculate Contingency Reserve?